Spiph/HumanAI-Project/README.md

 6. Gradio for the UI to create a public sharable link
 7. Live stream output
 8. Prompt Suggestions (3 prompts)

+# Shortcuts:
+1. Enter: To ask the follow-up question
+2. Shift+Enter: To enter into a new line

 # To Do:
 1. Dynamic Prompt Suggestion updation